Major NY Tech Company Founder Who Flew Flight With Shatner One Of Two Killed In NJ Plane Crash

 de Vries accompanied Shatner on the highly-publicized Oct.
 13 mission with Jeff Bezos' company, Blue Origin, online records show.
 His plane had been reported missing nearly an hour before it went down.

-"The world lost a visionary," tweeted Nadia M. Bracken, who works at Medidata Solutions, co-founded by de Vries.
+"The world lost a visionary," tweeted Nadia M. Bracken, who worked at Medidata Solutions, co-founded by de Vries.
 "May his legacy of innovation in the life sciences industry live on."

 de Vries -- who studied probabilistic algorithms at NYU and has a degree in molecular biology and genetics from Carnegie Mellon -- once described himself as the nerdiest kid at summer camp.